anuragaffection/anurag_portfolio/README.md

 - Vite
 - Npm
 - HTML
-- Tailwind CSS
 - React.js
 - Javascript
+- Tailwind CSS

 ## Installation

-1. Clone the repository.
+1. Fork & Clone the repository.
 2. Navigate to the folder and run `npm install` to install dependencies.
 3. Run `npm run dev` to start the application.